 - Lauren Cybul ’22 (business management and hospitality and tourism management)

 Students from Saunders’ MBA program assembled and delivered personal hygiene kits to the Willow Domestic Violence shelter.
-Emi Moriuch, Ph.D., Assistant Professor of Marketing, instructed her class to assemble and distribute 100 kits to market a product while promoting a social cause.
+Emi Moriuchi, Ph.D., assistant professor of marketing, instructed her class to assemble and distribute 100 kits to market a product while promoting a social cause.
 Read more about the project on 13WHAM and see behind the scenes photos on RIT News.

 Jessie Li ’22 (accounting), Hannah Springer ’23 (accounting), and April Otucan ’22 (MBA in accounting) brought home the gold in the 2021 Institute of Internal Auditors (IIA) trivia event.
 This marks the seventh time in a row that Saunders students have placed first in this event.
 Read more about their victory in the Saunders Global Blog.

 Dominick Crisci ’21 (management information systems) has been chosen as the 2020-21 Norman A. Miles Award recipient.
 Crisci chose Sean Hansen, Ph.D., department chair of management information systems, marketing and digital business, as his faculty pick for the award.
 This award is given to the senior with the highest grade point average across all majors.
 That student then selects the faculty member who contributed most to their success at RIT.
 The student gets a full scholarship towards their last year of tuition, while the faculty member gets funding for academic activities and supplies.

 JayShaud Potter '21 (MS city sciences / MS business administration) has recently completed his second master's degree at Saunders.
 This comes after the completion of a BS in applied arts and Sciences and an MS in city sciences during his studies at RIT Dubai.
 Potter spoke of his experiences and future plans in entrepreneurship in a recent interview with RIT News.